 It should look like this under your car now.

-next you’re going to remove the x2 12mm bolts holding the stabilizer to the chassis.
-(I know the pictures aren’t the greatest, it’s difficult to lay under the car and take pictures.)
-It will all make sense though when you get under your car.
-Once removed, the shifter and the linkage will all come out a one complete piece.
+Next, you’re going to remove the X2 12mm bolts holding the stabilizer to the chassis.
+(I know the pictures aren’t the greatest; it’s difficult to lay under the car and take pictures.)
+It will all make sense, though, when you get under your car.
+Once removed, the shifter and the linkage will all come out as one complete piece.

 once the whole linkage and shifter are removed you can unbolt the linkage from the bottom of the shifter, and then remove the x2 10mm bolts that hold the shifter in the stabilizer.